wolf-adam-eily/rnaseq_for_model_plant/README.md

 <pre style="color: silver; background: black;">-bash-4.2$ sbatch transcript_assembly.sh</pre>

 <h2 id="Sixth_Point_Header">Differential expression analysis using ballgown</h2>
 For many organisms, many of the same genes are expressed in separate cell types, with a variety of phenotype differences a result of the specific isoforms a cell will use.
-Therefore, when performing a differential expression analysis from different parts of one organism (not one species, but a singular organism), it is wise to perform an isoform expression analysis alongside a standard differential expression analysis and combine the results.
+Therefore, when performing a differential expression analysis from different parts of one organism (not one species, but a singular organism), it is wise to perform an isoform expression analysis alongside a standard differential expression analysis and combine the results (as we are doing here).
 We will only be performing the isoform expresion analysis. <a href="https://bioconductor.org/packages/release/bioc/html/ballgown.html">Ballgown</a> is a differential expression package for R via Bioconductor ideal for isoform expression analyses.
 Before beginning, you need to secure copy our ballgown directory from Xanadu to your local machine:

 <pre style="color: silver; background: black;">-bash-4.2$ exit
 logout